-Now I had synced music to both my BlackBerry and Zune and it became necessary for me to remove those unknown strings and Windows Media Player helped me doing so.
+Now I had synced music to both my BlackBerry and Zune, and it became necessary for me to remove those unknown strings, and Windows Media Player helped me doing so.
 Here are the steps:

-- Right Click and select Find Album Info.
+- Right, Click and select Find Album Info.

 - You will be asked about the album if it is a mixed type or all are from one album.
-This is narrow down the search.
+This is narrows down the search.
 In case you are not sure, select mix.

 - The next screen will pick up one song and search it based on the partial information available.
 Ensure that at least the song files have a proper name before you try to find album info.